freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ### Border Color

 Now for the creative aspect of CSS Borders!
 With the use of the `border-color` property, you will be able to create customized borders to fit the flow and layout of your website.
-Border colors can be any color defined by RGB, HSL, hexadecimal, or key terms.
+Border colors can be any color defined by RGB, hexadecimal, or key terms.
+Below is an example of each of these types.

 Example:
 ```css